Analyzing Diffusion and Flow-driven Instability using Semidefinite Programming: Stability analysis of spatial Fourier components

 Since the equation (\ref{freq-eq}) represents the dynamics of Fourier components, ${\bm c}(x, t)$ asymptotically converges to zero if the growth rate of $\tilde{{\bm c}}(\zeta, t)$ is negative for all frequency components $\zeta$.
-On the other hand, if there exists a non-zero frequency component $\tilde{{\bm c}}(\zeta, t)$ whose growth rate is positive, ${\bm c}(x, t)$ is expected to exhibit a spatially periodic solution as $t \rightarrow \infty$.
-For the linear system (\ref{freq-eq}), the growth rate of each frequency component $\zeta$ is calculated from the eigenvalues of $A - \zeta^2 D + j \zeta V$.
-More formally, the following statement holds (see Supplementary Information for the proof).
+On the other hand, if there exists a frequency component $\tilde{{\bm c}}(\zeta, t)$ with non-zero frequency $\zeta$ whose growth rate is positive, the corresponding non-zero spatial mode is amplified around the spatially homogeneous equilibrium $\bar{{\bm C}}$.
+In the nonlinear reaction-diffusion-advection system (\ref{nonlin-rdae}), the unstable frequency component potentially induces periodic pattern formation in space.
+In other words, the existence of a growing frequency component with non-zero frequency is a necessary condition for the generation of spatially periodic pattern in the system (\ref{nonlin-rdae}).

-{\bf Lemma 1.} Consider the reaction-diffusion-advection system (\ref{linear-eq}).
-The system (\ref{linear-eq}) is exponentially stable, that is, there exists a constant $C_0 > 0$ and $\gamma > 0$ such that for all $t \ge 0$ and ${\bm c}(x,0) \in \mathbb{R}^{n}$,
+More formally, this can be stated as local stability/instability of the nonlinear reaction-diffusion-advection system (\ref{nonlin-rdae}).
+The nonlinear system (\ref{nonlin-rdae}) is said to be locally stable around $\bar{{\bm C}}$ if the linear system (\ref{freq-eq}) is asymptotically stable.
+For linear systems, asymptotic stability is determined from the eigenvalues of the matrix $A-\zeta^2 D + j\zeta V$.
+More specifically, the following lemma holds (see Supplementary Information for the proof).